The Power of Adaptogens

 If the immune system is not functioning correctly by overreacting or underreacting to challenges, adaptogens help restore the proper immune response.

-Likewise, if the brain chemistry is unbalanced, adaptogens can restore balance, having profound effects on cognitive function, memory, and mood.
+Likewise, if brain chemistry is unbalanced, adaptogens can restore balance, profoundly affecting cognitive function, memory, and mood.

 But the power of adaptogens goes far beyond the immune system.
-They can also correct the imbalances in cellular division cycles that cause cells to divide uncontrollably, eventually causing tumors.
+They can also correct the imbalances in cellular division cycles that cause cells to divide uncontrollably, eventually causing cancer.

 Also, adaptogens can prevent or postpone chronic diseases associated with aging, keeping the body in balance and preventing the body’s functions from deteriorating.